greenywd/tvapp/README.md

 ### - Settings View Controller
 - [ ] Everything ¯\\\_(ツ)\_/¯
-- [ ] An option to load 720p or 1080p images in the Show View Controller
+- [ ] An option to prefer 720p or 1080p images in the Show View Controller
 - [ ] Legal section - acknowledge libraries, tvdb, etc